Here’s what has proven to be a basic round-up of what makes for a better ride experience through peace of mind

 Things to consider –

 Will it fit your tank bag? the original little book style fits almost any tankbag.
-The larger R series with ring binding doesn’t.
+The larger R series with ring binding doesn’t due simply to being bigger.

 Do you need water resistant?
-The R has a quasi-water resistance.
+The R has a quasi-water resistant coating that’s tolerant of drizzle and dries out well.
 But be careful as it won’t take highlighted ink if you you want to mark where you’ve been.

 But it is mostly used for these things: